Set up the credit limit

 The credit limit corresponds to the maximum credit risk that the supplier agrees to take on a particular client.

-The credit risk includes the accounts receivable (invoices including taxes + other receivable) and the backlog (orders in hand not yet invoiced).
+The credit risk includes the accounts receivable (invoices including taxes plus other receivables) and the backlog (orders in hand not yet invoiced).

 • Your Cash Collection Software available for all sizes of companies